-Year Event U.S. inflation hits zero, with U.S. unemployment reaching 15% in April.
+Year Event 2009 US inflation hits zero, with US unemployment reaching 15% in April.
 Fannie Mae bailout disbursements reach \$59.9B.
-Freddie Mac bailout disbursements reach \$63.1B 2009 Quantitative Easing (QE 1) is the process where the US Federal Reserve expands its control over monetary policy by directly intervening in the short-term bond markets to purchase securities.
+Freddie Mac bailout disbursements reach \$63.1B Quantitative Easing (QE 1) is when the US Federal Reserve expands its control over monetary policy by directly intervening in the short-term bond markets to purchase securities.
 By March, the FED held \$1.75 trillion in bank debt, mortgage-backed securities, and Treasury notes.
 QE is designed to reduce systemic risk and improve market confidence.
-2009-10 U.S. Bank failures skyrocket to 140 and 157 in 2009 and 2010, respectively, and the "Flash Crash" of 06-May (DJIA falls 900+ pts).
-2011 MF Global, a futures and derivatives brokerage, fails after the execution of ultra risky and proprietary trades.
-The firm was led by former N.J.
-Governor Jon Corzine.
-2012 In May, JP Morgan Chase admits it had a loss of at least \$2B on lousy credit derivative transactions.
-CEO Jamie Dimon said JPMorgan's trading losses were due to "egregious and self-inflicted mistakes," from trades that were "poorly executed and poorly monitored."
+2009-10 US Bank failures skyrocketed to 140 and 157 in 2009 and 2010, respectively, and the "Flash Crash" of 06-May (DJIA falls 900+ pts).
+2011 MF Global, a futures and derivatives brokerage, fails after executing ultra-risky and proprietary trades.
+Former N.J.
+Governor Jon Corzine led the firm.
+2012 In May, JP Morgan Chase admitted losing at least \$2B on lousy credit derivative transactions.
+CEO Jamie Dimon said JPMorgan's trading losses were due to "egregious and self-inflicted mistakes" from trades that were "poorly executed and poorly monitored."
 2013 The self-regulatory organization Financial Industry Regulatory Authority (FINRA) reported significant losses nearing \$90 million for the second straight year.
 FINRA is an association of securities dealers - not a government regulator.
-2015 The market capitalization for Volkswagen dropped \$18.6B in just one day after the company was caught falsifying emissions on certain cars sold in the U.S. The Clean Air Act allows the EPA to charge up to \$37,500 per vehicle for the 482,000 affected cars; or, \$18B.
-2016 Taketa Airbag flaw and vehicle recalls in the millionsThe growth and spread of organized terrorism 2017 Cyber risk and data breaches Geopolitical risk (e.g., hard Brexit).
+2015 The market capitalization for Volkswagen dropped \$18.6B in just one day after the company was caught falsifying emissions on certain cars sold in the US.
+The Clean Air Act allows the EPA to charge up to \$37,500 per vehicle for the 482,000 affected cars, or \$18B.
+2016 Taketa Airbag flaws and vehicle recalls in the millionsThe growth and spread of organized terrorism 2017 Cyber risk and data breaches Geopolitical risk (e.g., hard Brexit).
 Conduct risk; wrongdoing by high-profile senior personalities.
 2018 Exploding risk events: IT disruption, data compromise, financial modeling risk, theft, and fraud.
 2019-20 Data compromise (unlawful encryption and ransom) Election tampering risk Talent risk (ability to attract, train, and retain the best) Model risk Personal identity risk Identification and global spread of the Novel Coronavirus 2020-21 The demise of LIBOR; transition to alternative risk-free rates On 31-Jan-2020, Britain formally exited the European Union.
-Global pandemic: Coronavirus / COVID-19 2021-22 Post-COVID management of public-private collaboration 2022-23 The global rise of inflation and enterprise risk management Cyber attacks, automated malware, and AI privacy risks 2009 2009-10 2011 2012 2013 2015 2016 2017 2018 2019-20 2020-21 2021-22
+Global pandemic: Coronavirus / COVID-19 2021-22 Post-COVID management of public-private collaboration 2022-23 The global rise of inflation and enterprise risk management Cyber attacks, automated malware, and AI privacy risks